Getting Started with Minerva modules - Staff Guide

 Changing the availability of individual items/content

-You can change the availability of items/content by clicking Hidden from students, which is usually displayed directly under the item/content name, and selecting either:
+You can change the availability of items/content by selecting Hidden from students, which is usually displayed directly under the item/content name, and selecting either:

-Batch Edit to change availability of multiple items
+Batch Edit to change the availability of multiple items

-To use Batch Edit, click on the three dots icon … from the top right of the Module Content area and select Batch Edit.
-You will then be able to select multiple items at once and use the option to Edit Visibility to make all items available to students.
-N.B.
-You will need to enter folders and learning modules in this view to make items within a folder and learning module available.
-For step-by-step guidance see, Batch Edit to change availability of multiple items.
+To use Batch Edit, select on the three dots icon … from the top right of the Module Content area and select Batch Edit.
+For step-by-step guidance, see the Batch Edit to change availability of multiple items guide.

 Student Preview